Following the enforcement of new Government Regulations to prevent the spread of Coronavirus, we are OPEN to families who are visiting graves.

 We are carrying out all services including full burials; the interment of cremated remains; scattering of cremated remains and pet burials.

-We are Chris and Becky Swales and since 1st October 2019 we became the directors of Tarn Moor Memorial Woodland Ltd.
+We are Chris Swales and Becky Layfield and since 1st October 2019 we became the directors of Tarn Moor Memorial Woodland Ltd.

 We are both Local to the area which we think is important as we know the area well.
-We are both caring people with a young family and very respected in the community.
+We are both caring people and very respected in the community.

 We have lot's of ideas for the woodland to help make it even more tranquil.